seanpmaxwell/Typescript-Best-Practices/README.md

 ##### Key points
 - Now you can see why layer-based architecture does not scale well.
 In the above layer-based example, you can see that when we needed to add another module for `UserService`, we had to add a folder to the services-layer, move UserService.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service-layer domains.
-- For domain-based architecture, keep only layer-files (i.e. `UserRepo.ts`) directly in the domain's root folder.
-Make use of the `local/internal/external` folders discussed earlier under [Organizing shared code](#organizing-shared-code) for helper files (i.e. `constants.ts`).
-Although layer files can go in `internal/external` where it makes sense: (i.e. `PostToPDF.saux.ts`).
+- For domain-based architecture, keep only layer-files (e.g. `UserRepo.ts`) directly in the domain's root folder.
+Make use of the `_local/`, `_internal/`, and `_external/` folders discussed earlier under [Organizing shared code](#organizing-shared-code) for helper files (e.g. `constants.ts`).
+That said, layer files can go in `_internal/` or `_external/` where it makes sense (e.g. `PostToPDF.saux.ts`).

-> The examples demonstrated architecture using a typical back-end web server.
+> These examples demonstrate architecture using a typical back-end web server.
 For a client-side example of domain-based architecture, see: [React-Ts-Best-Practices](https://github.com/seanpmaxwell/React-Ts-Best-Practices).